-Cyberknight And Spire Solutions Shine At Solarwinds 2024 EMEA Partner Awards
+CyberKnight and Spire Solutions Shine at SolarWinds 2024 EMEA Partner Awards

-(MENAFN- Mid-East) Dubai, United Arab Emirates– SolarWinds, a leading provider of simple, powerful, secure observability and IT management software, today announced the winners of its 2024 EMEA Partner Awards.
-The awards recognize the achievements of the company's distribution and reseller partner community over the past year.
+Dubai, United Arab Emirates – March 12, 2024 – SolarWinds, a leading provider of simple, powerful, secure observability and IT management software, today announced the winners of its 2024 EMEA Partner Awards.
+The awards recognize the achievements of the company’s distribution and reseller partner community over the past year.

 Testament to the strong demand for Hybrid Cloud Observability among Middle East enterprises, CyberKnight, a cybersecurity focused value-added-distributor (VAD), headquartered in Dubai and covering the Middle East, took home the prestigious EMEA Distributor of the Year.